Tell Us If You Like These 154 African Food Recipes.

 Directions

-Add water in a large pot, add garlic and salt.
-In a large bowl mix meal and flour together well and add to water.
-On high heat bring mixture to a boil stirring constantly until thick paste forms.
+Add water to a large pot, and add garlic and salt.
+Mix meal and flour well in a large bowl and add to water.
+Bring the mixture to a boil on high heat, stirring constantly until a thick paste forms.
 Remove from pot and allow to cool slightly before serving.
-Pap meal is eaten by out pulling small pieces and squeezing it lightly to form the dough to scoop to pick up chicken and sauce.
+Pap meal is eaten by squeezing small pieces lightly to form the dough and scooping it to pick up chicken and sauce.
 Use pap meal in place of your fork and spoon.

 African food cooking.